by anthony on 11/29/11 at 10:36 pm

 After you meet your interface’s basic needs, it’s time to focus on your interface’s higher needs.
 Aesthetics is the first higher need.
 To meet this need, your interface needs a unique, friendly and professional look that sets it apart from the crowd.
 Good aesthetics is what will make users remember your interface.
 It can even help you create a loyal following among your users.
 By examining the aesthetics, users should get a sense of your interface’s values and personality.

-When most people speak of user experience, they’re usually referring to usability, the highest need of the user experience hierarchy.
+When most speak of user experience, they’re referring to usability, the highest need of the UX hierarchy.
 Usability is the ease of use of an interface that increases user productivity.
 Interfaces that have a high level of usability allow users to complete tasks quickly and accurately.
 However, most interfaces rarely achieve usability to its full capacity.
-This is because most interfaces have many user tasks, and there’s always some task that users make errors on or can’t complete fast enough.
+This is because most interfaces have many tasks, and there’s always some task users will make mistakes on.

 To fully meet this need, you need to analyze the accuracy and speed it takes users to complete every task in your interface.
 This requires putting your interface in front of the user and observing how they behave.
-It also requires critical design thinking to come up with solutions that clarify and simplify the user’s flow to make tasks easier to do than before.
-When users can consistently do each task incredibly fast without making any errors, your interface will have met its usability needs.
+It also requires critical design thinking to come up with solutions that clarify and simplify the user’s flow.
+When users can consistently do each task fast without making mistakes, your interface will have met its usability needs.